Upgrades - Network Device and Linux Host Worldview Comparison

 Third Party Packages

 Third party packages are rare in the network device world.
-Because the network OS is usually proprietary, third party packages are usually packaged by the network device vendor and upgrades of those packages is handled by the network device upgrade system.
+Because the network OS is usually proprietary, third party packages are usually packaged by the network device vendor and the network device upgrade system handles upgrading those packages.

-files generally follow the same filesystem hierarchy standards as other
+apt-get).
+Or the system administrator might compile and install the package.
+Configuration and executable files generally follow the same filesystem hierarchy standards as other applications.

 Cumulus Linux Device Upgrade: Strategies and Processes

 Because Cumulus Linux is both Linux and a network device, it has characteristics of both paradigms.
-The following describes the Cumulus Linux paradigm with respect to upgrade planning and execution.
+The following describes the Cumulus Linux paradigm regarding upgrade planning and execution.

 Automated Configuration Is Preferred over Manual Configuration

-Because Cumulus Linux is Linux, Cumulus Networks recommends that even with small networks or test labs, network administrators should make the jump to deploy, provision, configure, and upgrade switches using automation from the very beginning.
-The small up front investment of time spent learning an orchestration tool, even to provision a small number of Cumulus Linux devices, will pay back dividends for a long time.
-The biggest gain is realized during the upgrade process, where the network administrator can quickly upgrade dozens of devices in a repeatable manner.
+Because Cumulus Linux is Linux, NVIDIA recommends that even with small networks or test labs, network administrators should make the jump to deploy, provision, configure, and upgrade switches using automation from the very beginning.
+The small up front investment of time spent learning an orchestration tool, even to provision a small number of Cumulus Linux devices, pays back dividends for a long time.
+You realize the biggest gain during the upgrade process, where the network administrator can quickly upgrade dozens of devices in a repeatable manner.

 Out-of-Band Management Is Worth the Investment